jachinte/sava/README.md

 # Sava

-> Descentralized Collaborative Savings For Latin America
+> Descentralized Collaborative Savings Platform For Latin America

+Problem: 60% of Latin Americans don't save at all.

+There are 600 million Latin Americans.
+Per Capita GDP in Latam is $8,093 USD.

+So, 360 million Latin Americans don't save, which means almost $2.9 trillion USD is not saved at all.

 ## Addendum for Polygon Bounty in relation to ETHBogota 2022.